rqlite/rqlite/CONTRIBUTING.md

 The process outlined above will work for Linux, OSX, and Windows.
 For Raspberry Pi, check out [this issue](https://github.com/rqlite/rqlite/issues/340).

 ### Speeding up the build process
-It can be rather slow to rebuild rqlite, due to the repeated compilation of SQLite support.
-You can compile and install this library once, so subsequent builds are much faster.
+It can be rather slow to rebuild rqlite, due to the repeated compilation of the SQLite source code.
+You can compile and install the SQLite libary once, so subsequent builds are much faster.
 To do so, execute the following commands:
 ```bash
 cd $GOPATH
 go install github.com/mattn/go-sqlite3